About Us

 The Baldwin County Coastal Area Program, a division of the Baldwin County Building Department, is responsible for permitting, regulating, monitoring, and inspecting certain regulated activities within the Coastal Area of the Baldwin County building permit jurisdiction.

-A dune walkover is a raised walkway constructed for the purpose of protecting the beach and dune system between mean high tide and the construction control (CCL) line from damage that may result from anticipated pedestrian traffic to the beach, and which is contained within the area of the private lot(s) and complies with the design and construction requirements established by the Alabama Department of Environmental Management (ADEM) and the United States Fish and Wildlife Service (USFWS).
+A dune walkover is a raised walkway constructed for the purpose of protecting the beach and dune system between mean high tide and the Construction Control Line (CCL) from damage that may result from anticipated pedestrian traffic to the beach.
+The dune walkover must remain within the private lot boundaries and comply with the design and construction requirements established by the Alabama Department of Environmental Management (ADEM) and the United States Fish and Wildlife Service (USFWS).